One of a Kind Experiential Safari Activities in Queen Elizabeth Park

 This Lion Tracking Experience is limited to just a few visitors and one must be booked ahead of time in order to take part in this unique lion tracking.

-Besides Lions. since this is handled by the Uganda Carnivore Project other predators are also tracked such as Leopards and you will observe other animals, both herbivores and carnivores such as smaller cats, hyenas and more.
+Besides Lions. since this is handled by the Uganda Carnivore Project other predators are also tracked such as Leopards and you will see other animals, both herbivores and carnivores such as smaller cats, hyenas and more.

 Contact us to let us know if you like to include this most unusual Lion Tracking Experience in Queen Elizabeth Park during your safari.
-This is a different experience since you are going out with researchers not just a normal game drive.
+This is a different experience since you are going out with researchers, not just a normal game drive.
 There is limited space and it must be booked well in advance by us.

-Other Experiential Experiences in Queen Elizabeth Park
+Other Experiential Adventures in Queen Elizabeth Park

 There are 10 species of primates found in Queen Elizabeth Park – the most popular one is the Chimpanzee which is found in the gash in the Savannah – the Kyambura Gorge which has been called “the lost valley” by BBC in a documentary and is commonly referred to “the Valley of the Apes.”